Popular funeral flowers and arrangements

 Your selection of funeral flowers is the perfect way to reflect the personality of your loved one.

 Among the variety of single stem flowers for funerals, both roses and gladioli remain popular choices.
 Below you'll find a list of the most popular funeral flowers.

 Lilies represent innocence and a return to peace, making them the go-to flowers for expressing condolences.
 The white lily represents purity and the white stargazer lily is a symbol of sympathy.

 Lilies are a popular choice of funeral flowers for mums or grandmas.

-- Gladioli are striking flowers often measuring over a metre tall.
-They come in a huge range of colours and represent strength of character and integrity, making them great funeral flowers for men.
+Gladioli are striking flowers, often measuring over a metre tall.
+They come in a huge range of colours and represent strength of character and integrity, making them great funeral flowers.